computationalgeography/lue/document/python_package/index.rst

 ==================
 The LUE Python package allows you to perform I/O to the `LUE Scientific Database`, which is an `HDF5`_ binary data format.

+The LUE database lets you efficiently store huge amounts of attribute values of huge amounts of objects.
+These objects can be located in time and/or in space, and the attribute values can be n-dimensional values.
+The LUE database is `developed <https://github.com/pcraster/lue>`_ by the `PCRaster`_ R&D Team, to be useful in the domain of agent-based and field-based modeling.
+But the data format is general enough to allow it to be used in other domains as well.

 .. note::

     The LUE Python package is currently in development and not ready